microsoft/finops-toolkit/docs-mslearn/framework/manage/education.md

 - Expand coverage to more or all capabilities and document processes and key contacts.
 - Track telemetry and establish a feedback loop to learn from learning resources and help and support workflows.
   - Review findings regularly and factor into future plans.
-- Consider establishing an official internal support channel to provide help and support.
+- To provide help and support, consider establishing an official internal support channel.
 - Seek out and engage with stakeholders within your organization, including senior level sponsorship and cultivated supporters to build momentum.
 - Identify people with passion for cost optimization and data-driven decision making to be part of the [FinOps steering committee](./structure.md).